Author of the National Book Award-winning novel Let the Great World Spin

 A true literary scholar and international artist, Colum McCann speaks with great passion about the writer’s craft and journey.
 Born in Ireland, he has traveled extensively around the world.
 He is a member of the Irish Academy, Aosdana, and was awarded a Chevalier des arts et Lettres by the French government in fall 2009 (making him one of an exclusive number of foreign artists recognized in France for their literary contributions: other recipients have included Paul Auster, Salman Rushdie, and Julian Barnes).
 The exclusive American Academy honored him with a literary award in May 2011.

 McCann’s fiction has been published in 30 languages and has appeared in The New Yorker, Paris Review, Granta, The Atlantic Monthly, GQ, Bomb and other places.
 He has written for numerous publications including The New York Times, the Irish Times, Die Zeit, La Repubblica, Paris Match, the Guardian, the Times, and the Independent.
 His novel Let the Great World Spin (2009) was a bestseller on four continents; in the U.S. it hit the New York Times, Boston Globe, San Francisco Chronicle, Denver Post, and Los Angeles Times bestseller lists.
-Previous works include the novels Zoli, Dancer, This Side of Brightness, and Songdogs, as well as two critically acclaimed story collections.
+Previous works include the novels Zoli, Dancer, This Side of Brightness, Songdogs, and TransAtlantic.

 An Evening with Colum McCann